jdsmith2004/SolarSystem/README.md

 # Collaborators
 The collaborators on this project were:
-Milton Chino
+Milton Chino,
-Anastasia Yazvinskaya
+Anastasia Yazvinskaya,
-Joseph Raymant
+Joseph Raymant,
-Jeff Smith
+Jeff Smith,
 Gabriele Peck

 # Useful Websites